simon-nystrom/simon-nystrom.github.io/posts/2020-11-05-NEXTJS-BLOG-SERIES-1.md

   return "Home sweet home";
 }
 ```
 This `index.js` file is what will be served when we visit the root of our site.
-Start your project by running `yarn dev` and then visit http://localhost:3000/ and you should see a very basic web site that just says *Home sweet home*.
+Start your project by running `yarn dev` and then visit http://localhost:3000/ and you should see a basic web site that just says *Home sweet home*.

 ----

 # Adding our project to GitHub

-Only storing our code locally is not very safe or good practice, let's create a repository on GitHub and push our code there.
+Only storing our code locally is not safe or good practice, let's create a repository on GitHub and push our code there.
 Since this is one of the prerequisites, I assume you already know how to do this.
 Just make sure the project you create is an empty project that is not initialized with any files like a `README.md` or a license file.

 Once you've created your GitHub account, follow the steps they provide: